WebAssembly/WASI/proposals/filesystem/wit/wasi-filesystem.wit.md

     /// The precise semantics of this operation have not yet been defined for
     /// WASI.
 At this time, it should be interpreted as a request, and not a
     /// requirement.
-    dsync,
+    data-integrity-sync,
     /// Requests that reads be performed at the same level of integrety
     /// requested for writes.
     ///
     /// The precise semantics of this operation have not yet been defined for
     /// WASI.
 At this time, it should be interpreted as a request, and not a
     /// requirement.
-    rsync,
+    requested-write-sync,
     /// Mutating directories mode: Directory contents may be mutated.
     ///
     /// When this flag is unset on a descriptor, operations using the
     /// descriptor which would create, rename, delete, modify the data or
     /// metadata of filesystem objects, or obtain another handle which
-    /// would permit any of those, shall fail with `errno::rofs` if
+    /// would permit any of those, shall fail with `error-code::read-only` if
     /// they would otherwise succeed.
     ///
     /// This may only be set on directories.